brotatotes/bht-automation/bht gen 3/Mark/Chapter 14/Mark 14 54 bht.md

 # Mark 14:54 Commentary Help Text

 ## BHT:
-In a quadrangular interior court, Jesus resented the attempt to draw Him into self-crimination, asserting His rights as the accused.
-This reveals that Jesus didn't strictly adhere to His own teaching of turning the other cheek in this situation.
-As Peter followed Jesus from a distance, he sat with the officers and warmed himself at the firelight, inadvertently making himself more visible than he believed.
-Jesus' refusal to incriminate Himself and Peter's actions reflect the complexity of human behavior in challenging circumstances.
+Peter's curiosity about the end result of Jesus' trial led him into the palace, where he joined the servants.
+The light of the fire, shining on Peter's face, attracted the attention of a maid, exposing his connection to Jesus.
+Peter's attempt to conceal his allegiance proved futile, as the firelight revealed his true identity.
+This incident highlights Peter's inner struggle - torn between his desire to be close to Jesus and his fear of openly aligning himself with Him.
+The fire's light brought Peter out of hiding, making him more visible than he had anticipated.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "An oriental house is usually built around a quadrangular interior court."
-2. "Our Lord saw the attempt to draw Him into self-crimination, and resented it by falling back upon the right of every accused party to have some charge laid against Him by competent witnesses."
-3. "From our Lord's procedure here, by the way, it is evident enough that His own precept in the Sermon on the Mount—that when smitten on the one cheek we are to turn to the smiter the other also—is not to be taken to the letter."
+1. "His wishing to 'see the end,' or issue of these proceedings, was what led him into the palace, for he evidently feared the worst."
+2. "These two minute statements throw an interesting light on each other."
+3. "He speaks of His public teaching as now a past thing—as now all over."

 ### Marvin Vincent:
-1. "Palace [αυλην] .
-Rather, court, as Rev., the quadrangle round which the chambers were built."
-2. "Sat with [ην συγκαθημενος] .
-The verb With the participle denoting continuousness.
+1. "The verb With the participle denoting continuousness.
 What occurred after occurred while he was sitting."
-3. "At the fire [προς το φως] .
-Fwv is never used of the fire itself, but of the light of the fire; and this is the point to which the evangelist directs attention: that the firelight, Shining on Peter's face, Called forth the challenge of the maid (verse 66)."
+2. "Fwv is never used of the fire itself, but of the light of the fire; and this is the point to which the evangelist directs attention."
+3. "The firelight, Shining on Peter's face, Called forth the challenge of the maid."

 ### Philip Schaff:
 1. Mark 14:54.
 Warmed himself in the light of the Are.
 Lit, ‘in the light’ (comp.
 Luke 22:55-56).
 The open fire in the court gave light, and Peter was recognized by the light of the fire (Mark 14:67), comp, also John 18:15-16; John 18:18.